deepakmahakale/blog/_posts/2021-04-26-5-must-have-gems-in-ror-development-environment.markdown

 AwesomePrint.irb!
 ```

-Remember, you can always comment these lines if you ever decide manually require them.
+Remember, you can always comment these lines if you ever decide to manually
+require awesome_print.

 ### #5.
 [Rspec-rails](https://github.com/rspec/rspec-rails){:target="_blank"}